 3.4.
 Measures of Variability - Interquartile Range and Five-Number Summary

 While the sample variance and standard deviation provide useful measures of spread, they can be heavily influenced by extreme values.
 In situations where data is skewed or contains unusual observations, we need measures that are less sensitive to individual points.
-This is where the interquartile range (IQR) and five-number summary come into play—measures that focus on the middle portion of the data.
+This is where the interquartile range (IQR) and five-number summary come into play—measures that focus only on the middle portion of the data.

 Road Map 🧭